revlze/stepik-reset/readme.md

 ## tested only on archlinux

-U need to install: python3.10 and google-chrome. \n And in your stepik account, set language to Russian.
+U need to install: python3.10 and google-chrome.

+And in your stepik account, set language to Russian.

 ### Install dependencies